ec-europa/eubfr-data-lake/plugins/serverless-plugin-elasticsearch-index/README.md

 ```

 By adding this export, other plugins such as [serverless-stack-output](https://github.com/sbstjn/serverless-stack-output)
-can hook into the creation phase of the CloudFormation stack and create a file with the information for other
+can also hook into the creation phase of the CloudFormation stack and export the result of the created elasticsearch service.
-services and modules to feed in the information about the domain address.